+ordinance. ·

+Affirmed.

 FOR THE COURT:

+Associate Justice

-Associate Justice \ There is no evidence here that appellees were conducting a commercial sawmill operation, processing timber/4theirs or others/4for sale off-site, and we therefore need not determine whether the farm-structure exemption would apply in those circumstances.
+There is no evidence here that appellees were conducting a commercial sawmill operation, processing timber 3/4 theirs or others 3/4 for sale off-site, and we therefore need not determine whether the farm-structure concerning appellants' compliance with the local zoning